-This vehicle is equipped with a Brake Transmission Shift 5 Interlock System (BTSI) that holds the transmission gear selector in PARK unless the brakes are applied.
+This vehicle is equipped with a Brake Transmission Shift Interlock System (BTSI) that holds the shift lever in PARK unless the brakes are applied.
 To shift the transmission out of PARK, the engine must be running and the brake pedal must be pressed.